Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/api-node/configure-api-node.md

-# Configure the API node
+# Configure the API Node

 **To configure the API node, follow these steps**: